GudokVlad-Pilot/airlines/README.md

 * Builds the app for production to the `.next` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-3. Local version is available via link in the output, but usually it is run on your [localhost](http://localhost:3000/).
+3. Local version is available via link in the output, but usually it is run on your [localhost:3000](http://localhost:3000/).

-## Instructions to run Storybook
+## 📘 Instructions to Run Storybook

 1. Install dependencies.